The signs of labor can be confusing. The early signs of labor approaching can give you an idea for what’s to come — sometimes even a little diarrhea.

 Wait, how do YOU know all of this?

 That is a great question — and one you should certainly ask of anyone you’re learning from.
-Just so you know, I’ve been a labor nurse for 15 years and in that time you learn a few things.
+Just so you know, I’ve been a labor nurse since 2001 and in that time you learn a few things.
 One of my favorite things is teaching my patients, and I’m lucky to have been able to share that love with the internet.

-Oh, and beofre you go — make sure to grab my hospital bag checklist.
+Oh, and before you go — make sure to grab my hospital bag checklist.

 - Your discharge changes.
 You might be wondering “did my water break”?
 Just because everything’s a bit damp in the “downtown” (if you know what I mean).
 Be sure to check out my whole post called Is my Water Broken?
 It’s hard to tell what exactly is going on.
 Now is probably the time to put a pad on (love these for after anyway).